 Jonathan has been my rock-solid supporter and biggest fan from day one.
 He’s had his hands behind the scenes on everything, from playing all the instruments and composing the intro and outro music, to editing, giving me feedback about interviewing, and continuing to push me, so I never gave up.
 He also doesn’t edit out my mistakes sometimes, just to make fun of me.

-I also wanted to thank all the team members at Teacher Career Coach and Qualified Team Solution.
+I also wanted to thank all the team members at Teacher Career Coach.
 Thank you for being a part of this mission that’s bigger than us.
 Thank you for having faith in this company, and thank you for helping me grow as a leader.

 Then also, just a huge thank you to everyone who’s listening right now, because if you were not, this would not exist.
 We would not be at the point that we are at today.
 The numbers and the data has shown, overwhelmingly, this exact podcast was needed.
 With that, I will continue to push and I will continue to serve in the best way that I can to help you.